inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 1472)[```none
-Would crystals defrag engines rev or break unner autonomy o wheels unwhirling on maglev, or maintain in isotopy?
+Would crystals defrag engines rev an break machine autonomy or would wheels unwhirling maglev try maintain in isotopy?
 I'd never know an never stay
 in dragging spaces that drag on as I had landed on my way